-- If a gas leak is discovered DO NOT activate building alarms, or use mobile phones, hand-held radios, electronic equipment or light flammable material! - If a gas leak is discovered, shout a warning to those nearby and call Fire (FENZ) on 111 emergency services - Remind everyone NOT TO activate the building alarms or anything that may cause an ignition.
+- If a gas leak is discovered DO NOT activate building alarms, or use mobile phones, hand-held radios, electronic equipment or light flammable material - If a gas leak is discovered, shout a warning to those nearby and call Fire (FENZ) on 111 - Remind everyone NOT TO activate the building alarms or anything that may cause an ignition.
 Pass the alarm by word of mouth - If safe to do so, open windows and doors to the outside to allow the gas to dissipate into the open air - Do not switch on or off, or activate any electrical circuits in the affected area.
-Sparks from the switching contacts are a potential source of ignition - Ensure that naked flames are extinguished and check the nearest gas isolator switch is turned off - Evacuate the building immediately; avoid the area of contamination as best as possible, close doors - After you have evacuated the area and you are now in a safe position clear of any danger then call Campus Security (Unisafe) if practicable to do so and state "Gas Leak" giving exact location and type of material involved - Follow internal procedures after activating the above.
+Sparks from the switching contacts are a potential source of ignition - Ensure that naked flames are extinguished and check the nearest gas isolator switch is turned off - Evacuate the building immediately; avoid the area of contamination as best as possible, close doors - After you have evacuated the area and you are now in a safe position clear of any danger - Follow internal procedures after activating the above.